 I see this often in the business filing industry.
 Small business owners get insecure about incorporating a business or handling another legal matter, and so they hire a lawyer they can’t really afford to handle it.
 Several thousand dollars later, the matter is handled.
 However, they could have easily done it themselves.

 Before you think a lawyer is your only option, do a little research.
-There’s tons of great blog content out there to help small business owners DIY tasks related to starting a business, as well as other more affordable services that can help.
+There’s tons of great blog content out there to help small business owners DIY tasks related to starting a business, as well as other more affordable services that can help your business grow.